hyriver/pygeoutils/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up pygeoutils for local development.
+Here's how to set up PyGeoUtils for local development.

-1. Fork the pygeoutils repo through the GitHub website.
+1. Fork the PyGeoUtils repo through the GitHub website.
-2. Clone your fork locally and add the main pygeoutils as the upstream remote:
+2. Clone your fork locally and add the main PyGeoUtils as the upstream remote:

 .. code-block:: console

-    $ git clone git@github.com:your_name_here/pygeoutils.git
+    $ git clone git@github.com:your_name_here/py3dep.git
-    $ git remote add upstream git@github.com:cheginit/pygeoutils.git
+    $ git remote add upstream git@github.com:cheginit/py3dep.git

 3. Install your local copy into a virtualenv.
 Assuming you have Conda installed, this is how you can set up your fork for local development:

 .. code-block:: console

-    $ cd pygeoutils/
+    $ cd py3dep/
     $ conda env create -f ci/requirements/environment.yml
-    $ conda activate pygeoutils-dev
+    $ conda activate py3dep-dev
     $ python -m pip install . --no-deps

-4. Check out the ``develop`` branch and create a branch for local development:
+4. Create a branch for local development:

 .. code-block:: console

-    $ git checkout develop
     $ git checkout -b bugfix-or-feature/name-of-your-bugfix-or-feature
     $ git push